 An entrance interview will be conducted during the On-Site Review.
-The purpose of this meeting is to introduce On-Site Review Team members to institution personnel, to acknowledge appreciation for the effort put into preparing for the visit, to provide background information concerning the authority and components and procedures of the compliance review, to explain Kansas State Institutions and Universities philosophy regarding the compliance review process, and to provide an overview of on-site activities.
+The purpose of this meeting is to introduce On-Site Review Team members to institution personnel, to acknowledge appreciation for the effort put into preparing for the visit, to provide background information concerning the authority and components and procedures of the compliance review, to explain the philosophy regarding the compliance review process, and to provide an overview of on-site activities.

 The On-Site Coordinator is encouraged to invite any staff members the administration feels would be interested or would like more information about the On-Site Review to this meeting.
-The time and location of the entrance interview is determined by the On-Site Coordinator and On-Site Review Team Leader.
+The time and location of the entrance interview is determined by the On-Site Coordinator.

-The On-Site Coordinator will be responsible for:
+The Board Staff Team Leader will be responsible for: